lupyuen/send_altitude_cocoos/README.md

-Arduino sketch to read BME280 temperature, humidity and altitude sensors and process the data concurrently.
+Arduino sketch to read BME280 temperature, humidity and altitude sensors (plus a simulated gyro sensor) and process the data concurrently.
 Multitasking of the sensors is handled by cocoOS, the portable task scheduling framework: http://www.cocoos.net

-Libraries needed to compile with Arduino IDE or Arduino Web Editor:
+The code above compiles under the Arduino IDE, Arduino Web Editor, and Visual Studio Code with the PlatformIO extension installed.
+You'll need to install the following libraries:

-- `Time`: Download `Time` from Arduino Library Manager
+- `Time`: Download the `Time` library by Michael Margolis from Arduino Library Manager

-- `BME280`: Download `BME280` from Arduino Library Manager
+- `BME280`: Download the `BME280` library by Tyler Glenn from Arduino Library Manager

 - `cocoOS_5.0.1`: Download from http://www.cocoos.net/download.html,
     unzip and move all files in `inc` and `src` to top level.